ashenatlas/Iot-Project/README.md

 5. Go to extentions in VS Code and install 'MicroPico'
 6. Create a directory on your local computer, and open the empty directory in VS Code
 7. Run 'MicroPico > Configure Project' command via Ctrl+Shift+P (or the equivalent on your platform) VS Code command palette.
-8. Download my Python file
+8. Download my Python file and put it in the empty directory
 9. Use the components to wire the Pico using these steps:
     1. Place the Pico W, potentiomemter and the led on the breadboard.
     2. Connect the anode (positive leg) of the led to a GPIO pin with a jumper cable (I chose GP2).